 Navigating Smoking and Mental Health

-Smoking has long been recognised as a leading cause of various health issues including heart disease, respiratory issues, and various forms of cancer.
+Smoking has long been recognised as a leading cause of various health issues including heart disease, respiratory issues and cancer.

-However, smokers are less aware of the negative effects that smoking has on mental health.
+However, people are less aware of the negative effects that smoking has on mental health.

 Stop Smoking London has put together a guide detailing everything you need to know when it comes to smoking and mental health – as well as access to free resources and helpful information.